ghsecuritylab/stm32f107vct6_chinese/README.md

 As shown in the picture, just connect R42 ( MDIO Pull UP) to PA2 pin header.

 One funny thing was there was a STM32CubeMX problem with properly working PHY.
 With original CubeMX code (latest version as of Sep/16/2017), if the boards boots up with ethernet link down, the ethernet simple doesn't work.
 It turned out that the problem was caused by not calling netif_set_up()/netif_set_down() when handling link up/down events.
 Again fix is quite simple.
-Just a look at ethernetif_set_link() in Src/ethernetif.c
+Just take a look at ethernetif_set_link() in Src/ethernetif.c

 The PHY(DP83848IVV) is connected via RMII.
 50Mhz clock to the PHY is provided via MCO pin of STM32F107VCT6.
 And here is the list of pin assignments for ethernet connection